jeffreysorgen/golf-club-sensors/activity.md

 Now that we've got the BLE connecting, and IMU data showing up in nRF Connect, it's time to simplify and specialize our code.
 There is a simple _BLE Hello World_ sketch from [okdo.com](#reference) that turns on the amber LED on the Arduino board when it connects.

-Starting with this simple code as a base, we'll combine it with the _RoboCraze_ sketch and our own _golf-swing-acc_ sketch to result in seeing the accelerometer data from the _nRF Connect_ app.
+Starting with this simple code as a base, we'll combine it with the _RoboCraze_ sketch and our own _golf-swing-acc_ sketch so we can see the accelerometer data inside the _nRF Connect_ app.

 [_[ Next: **Structure of Arduino Files** ]_](#structure-of-arduino-files)